BalakumarBalasundaram/pyspark_pipeline/README.md

 ## Pre Processing steps

 1. Upload the metamodel lookup file and data file to data folder
-2. Upload notebook process_csv.ipynb to your work space in Databricks Community Edittion to get started
+2. Upload notebook init_setup.ipynb, process_csv.ipynb to your work space in Databricks Community Edition to get started
+3. Create Spark Cluster in Databricks with latest Run-time.
-3. It creates the Landing folder, Raw and base locations
+4. Run init_setup.ipynb creates the Landing dir, Lookup dir
-4. Copies the file from Data folder to Landing folder
+5. Copies the file from Data dir to Lookup & Landing dir

-#Start adding more components/functionalities.
+# Start adding more components/functionalities.
+ Run process_csv.ipynb to test the flow and add more functionalities and add changes to your feature branch
 # Working on package/library creation in feature branches with our Hackathon team